Play

 Manna Ash Care and Location

-The Manna Ash is a true sun lover and thrives best in full sun, sheltered locations.
-It prefers calcareous, loose, and well-drained soils, but also tolerates sandy, dry, or rocky locations, provided there is no persistent waterlogging.
+The manna ash is a true sun lover and thrives best in full sun, sheltered locations.
+It prefers calcareous, loose, and well-drained soils, but also tolerates sandy, dry, or stony sites, provided there is no persistent waterlogging.
 Its drought resistance makes it an ideal urban tree for the changing climate.
-It is frost-hardy to around -20°C, although young trees in harsh locations should be given light trunk protection during their first winters.
-It also tolerates heat and strong sunlight without any problems – it remains vigorous even on reflective surfaces such as gravel, stone, or paving.
-This makes it a valuable tree in Mediterranean gardens, front gardens, extensive landscaping, or on slopes.

-The roots of the Manna Ash are strong but not aggressive – it forms a widely branched, central root system and tolerates even moderate soil drought.
-Its foliage usually begins in May, which means it sprouts somewhat later than many other native trees.
+The roots of the manna ash are strong and form a widely branched taproot system that can tolerate even moderate soil drought.
+Its foliage usually only begins to emerge in May, which means it leafs out somewhat later than many other native trees and shrubs.
 This makes it less susceptible to late frosts.

 Cutting manna ash